-- Underwriting guidelines are documented for each underwriter across all classes of business including maximum line sizes, accumulation limits for single events and risk preferences.
+- Underwriting risk guidelines are documented for each underwriter across all classes of business including maximum line sizes, accumulation limits for single events and risk preferences.
 The risk profile of each class is monitored against these guidelines by exposure management analysts and modellers embedded within the underwriting team.
 Material variations to documented underwriting guidelines are reported to the Underwriting Committee at which time remediation actions will be considered. - Chief Risk Officer referral guidelines outline criteria for referring underwriting risk decisions to the Group CRO to ensure that risks or transactions potentially outside of the Company's risk appetite are suitably reviewed and approved. - At least annually the Group will complete a review of its ceded reinsurance strategy, with reference to the objectives of the group business, its risk appetite and prevailing market conditions / trading opportunities.
 Any changes to the reinsurance strategy are reported to the Underwriting Committee prior to implementation.
 The Underwriting Committee reviews progress towards implementing the ceded reinsurance plan quarterly. - Annually the actuarial function provides an opinion to the Board on the adequacy of reinsurance arrangements anticipated in the plan with due consideration of: the consistency with the Company's risk appetite and business plan; the ability to support solvency under stressed scenarios; and the standing and repute of counterparties. - The Company utilises a variety of proprietary and commercially available tools to quantify and rank the hazard (i.e. exposure and vulnerability to specific loss drivers) accepted by the Company through underwriting individual contracts of (re)insurance.
 This information, where available, is used to inform the underwriting risk selection.
 Proprietary tools include a variety of natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as a suite of deterministic scenarios.

 - The Company has established a robust system for the identification, quantification, reporting and monitoring of accumulation risk exposures (both natural and man-made) across the business.
-In particular, the exposure management framework: Identifies, at least annually, all realistic foreseeable accumulation risk sources and performs sufficient work to quantify each with regard to the potential downside exposure they bring to bear on the Company's business; Provides regular, transparent, timely, complete and accurate reporting of the Company's accumulation risk exposures to stakeholders with operational, management, oversight and governing responsibilities; Assists management to ensure adequate reinsurance and capitalisation with respect to accumulation risk; Assists management and the underwriting function to maintain accumulation risk levels within risk appetite, and identifies opportunities and advises on tactical business decisions. - The Company maintains an economic capital model and a number of supporting processes, to explicitly quantify the key drivers of risk, their associated financial consequences across the business and their interdependencies for a wide range of scenarios of differing severities.
+In particular, the exposure management framework: Identifies, at least annually, all realistic foreseeable accumulation risk sources and performs sufficient work to quantify each with regard to the potential downside exposure they bring to bear on the Company's business; Provides regular, transparent, timely, complete and accurate reporting of the Company's accumulation risk exposures to stakeholders with operational, management, oversight and governing responsibilities; Assists management to ensure adequate reinsurance and capitalisation with respect to accumulation risk; Assists management and the underwriting function to maintain accumulation risk levels within risk appetite, and identifies opportunities and advises on tactical business decisions. - The Group maintains an economic capital model and a number of supporting processes, to explicitly quantify the key drivers of risk, their associated financial consequences across the business and their interdependencies for a wide range of scenarios of differing severities.
 The economic capital model leverages the assessments of accumulation risk provided by the exposure management framework and additionally incorporates a suite of both proprietary and external risk models.
-The risk drivers modelled in the economic capital model are reviewed at least annually for completeness with reference to: the identified universe of realistic foreseeable accumulation risks; historical events; expert judgements; and, the risk universe identified in the risk register.
-The economic capital model output is used to assess the appropriateness of the Solvency II Standard Formula regulatory capital requirement. - The Group has established a framework for the development, acceptance and on-going validation of risk intelligence utilised across the business.
-Four groups, each with their own leadership, support the Company by providing on-going risk intelligence assurance for: natural catastrophe risks, man-made catastrophe risks, economic risks and operational risks respectively. - Oversight of underwriting accumulation risk management is provided by the Risk & Compliance Committee with day-to-day management responsibility delegated to the Underwriting Committee.
+The risk drivers modelled in the economic capital model are reviewed at least annually for completeness with reference to: the identified universe of realistic foreseeable accumulation risks; historical events; expert judgements; and, the risk universe identified in the risk register. - The Group has established a framework for the development, acceptance and on-going validation of risk intelligence utilised across the business.
+Oversight of underwriting accumulation risk management is provided by the Risk & Compliance Committee with day-to-day management responsibility delegated to the Underwriting Committee.
 The Underwriting Committee meets quarterly to receive management information and discharge its delegated oversight duties, including monitoring accumulation risk levels relative to approved risk limits.